osteele/hackingthelibrary.org/_assignments/lab-3.md

 ## Overview

 *Spend no more than 40 minutes on this lab without checking in with your NINJA.
-Spend no more than 90 minutes total.*
+Spend no more than 90 minutes total.
+If your work is incomplete because you ran out of time, please make this known to me.*

 In this assignment, you will configure the server application from [Lab 2]( {% link _assignments/lab-2.md %}) to run in different [deployment environments](https://en.wikipedia.org/wiki/Deployment_environment).